-The project has also involved laying around 30 kilometres of direct current underground cable from Leasowe on the northern tip of the Wirral to Flintshire Bridge converter station.
-The majority of this cable has been laid, including the two-kilometre stretch along the A540, the longest section being laid in a main road.
-It is expected that work will be completed here shortly.
+More than eighty per cent of the Western Link project's underground cable has been laid from Leasowe, at the northern tip of the Wirral peninsula, down to National Grid's substation in Connah's Quay.

+This includes the two-kilometre stretch along the A540, the longest section being laid in a main road, and it is expected that work will be completed here shortly.

-Mark Williams added: "We appreciate that our work is affecting local residents, commuters and businesses on Deeside Industrial Park, and we'd like to say a big 'thank you' to everyone for their patience so far.
+Peter Roper, Senior Project Manager said: "We appreciate that our work is affecting local residents and commuters, and we'd like to say a big 'thank you' to everyone for their patience so far.